Skip to main content

 Charging notice without a preliminary notice

-A charging notice issued without issuing a preliminary notice cannot be issued more than 4 years after WRA becoming aware of any of the taxable disposals referred to in that notice and cannot be issued in relation to a disposal that appears to have been made more than 20 years ago.
+A charging notice without a preliminary notice can be issued up to 4 years after we became aware of any of the taxable disposals referred to in the notice.
+However in some circumstances we have up to 20 years to issue a notice.

 LDTA/6030 Amount and payment of tax